Spotted catbird: Diet

 The spotted catbird is mainly frugivorous.
 They have been seen foraging at varying altitudinal levels.
 They often forage on the ground and use their strong feet and powerful bills to eat small, structurally-unprotected fruit under 10mm in diameter.
 They also eat large, structurally-unprotected fruit between 13-21mm in diameter.
 Their bright green plumage may prevent them from joining foraging flocks of brown and black colored birds in the rainforest.
 In one observation from Cooktown, Australia, a lady stated that spotted catbirds become very bold during cumquat season and were observed feeding alongside honeyeaters on mandarins in a nearby site.
 They eat the seeds of palms, wild figs, berries from the stinging tree and all kinds of soft fruit.
 Spotted catbirds will also eat beetles and insects as well as new buds and shoots of ferns.
 The adults and nestlings have also been observed feeding on cicadas with parents and adults feeding cicadas to nestlings.
 Spotted catbirds have also been photographed attacking nests on the ground and have even been observed feeding nestlings taken from nests to their young.
 In one study, the imprints from the bill closely resembled the marks on dummy eggs in 87.9% of the 66 nests depredated by birds.
 Spotted catbirds are also known to eat birds that have become trapped in mist-nets.
-Nestlings are also fed decapitated heads and other parts of fruit dove squabs.
+Nestlings are also fed severed heads and other parts of fruit dove squabs.
 It has also been suggested that catbirds eat small, soft-shelled snails.